Published on: December 16, 2019 | Updated on: January 14, 2024

-- The tibia, the major bone of the lower leg which nests into the inside end of the ankle joint.
+- The tibia: also called the shin, is the major bone of the lower leg which connects the knee and ankle joints.

-- The fibula, the smaller leg bone which runs parallel to the tibia and nests into the outside of the ankle joint.
+- The fibula: the smaller leg bone which starts at the tibial head (knee joint) and runs parallel to the tibia down to the ankle joint.

-- The talus, a small crater-like bone which cradles the lower ends of the tibia and fibula and provides a stabilization point before they meet the bones of the foot.
+- The talus: a small crater-like bone that provides a stabilization point.
+This bone connects the calcaneus (heel bone) to the tibia and fibula before they contact the bones of the foot.

-Together, these three bones make up the foundation of the ankle joint.
+Together, these three bones and ligaments make up the foundation of the ankle joint.

-Among these bones is an intricate weave of ligaments, tendons, muscles, and cushioning tissues which act together to provide the fluid, comfortable motions healthy ankle joints make daily.
-These soft tissues not only hold the ankle together, but also provide anchor points for the movements expressed by our muscles.
+Among these bones is an intricate system of ligaments, tendons, muscles, and cushioning tissues which act together to provide the fluid, comfortable motions that healthy ankle joints make daily.
+These soft tissues not only hold the ankle together but also provide anchor points for the movements expressed by our muscles.

 Scattered throughout the ankle are tiny nerves which help excite the muscles into movement, supply blood to the ankle, and most importantly, provide sensation to the brain.

-Due to it’s relative location, weight bearing capacities, and general purpose (to provide forward thrust), the ankle is especially susceptible to harm.
-What’s more, if any of the tissues within the ankle begin to malfunction, the nerves within can send signals to the brain which it may interpret as pain or discomfort.
+Due to its relative location, weight-bearing capacities, and general purpose (to provide forward thrust), the ankle is especially susceptible to harm.
+If any of the tissues within the ankle begin to malfunction, the nerves can send signals to the brain that it may interpret as pain or discomfort.

 The first step in recovery from such an injury is a proper diagnosis.

-Despite any pain or discomfort you may experience after ankle injury this may not be a sign that the structures within the ankle are actually broken.
-While symptoms for any ankle injury are similar, the only sure fire way know if something is broken is with a proper clinical diagnosis.
+Despite any pain or discomfort, you may experience after an ankle injury, the structures within the ankle may not be broken.
+While symptoms for any ankle injury are similar, a proper clinical diagnosis is the only way to know if a break has occurred.

-By stretching the ankle and applying pressure to various “hot spots” doctors can pinpoint which tissues may be to blame for ankle pain.
-If traumatic injury is suspected, diagnostic imaging will be used to confirm probable causes.
+By stretching the ankle and applying pressure to various “hot spots” doctors can pinpoint which tissues may be triggering ankle pain.
+If a traumatic injury is suspected, diagnostic imaging will be used to confirm probable causes.

 X-rays, MRIs, and CAT scans are the least invasive medical imaging techniques available.
-These images will give doctors an inside view of the structures within the ankle and help them identify if there is in fact a break in the bone, tear in the muscles, or a soft tissue rupture.
+These images will give doctors an inside view of the structures within the ankle and help them identify if there is a break in the bone, a tear in the muscles, or a soft tissue rupture.

 If these tests turn out positive for a broken ankle, treatment must be swift in order to assure success and sustained functionality of the ankle.

-Minor breaks or tears to the structures of the ankle may be helped and healed with simple at home treatments such as braces and over-the-counter medication, but for deeper issues doctors may need to perform simple operations in order to ensure proper recovery.
+A vast amount of ankle fractures are treated without surgery.
+Minor breaks or tears to the structures of the ankle may heal with simple at-home treatments such as support braces and over-the-counter medication, but for worse injuries, doctors may need to perform simple operations in order to ensure proper recovery.

-In addition to fractures, one of the key factors in determining whether surgery is necessary is whether or not the ankle has been dislocated.
-If it has, doctors will need to open the ankle up and restabilize the bones and muscles within in order to make sure they align correctly.
+The key factor in determining whether surgery is necessary or not is if the ankle has been dislocated or fractured.
+If it has, doctors will need to operate on the ankle to restabilize the bones and muscles in order to make sure they align correctly.

-Once a break, fracture, or dislocation has been fully diagnosed, most treatment plans involve some form of surgery.
-While the severity and invasiveness of the surgery depends on the specific fracture, most surgeries follow a similar routine:
+While the severity and invasiveness of the surgery depend on the injury, most follow a similar routine:

-- After diagnosis: doctors will either act swiftly and send a patient into surgery immediately following the discovery of an ankle fracture or they may wait several days to ensure any swelling has had a chance to go down.
+- After diagnosis: doctors will either act swiftly and send a patient into surgery immediately following the discovery of an ankle fracture or they may wait several days to ensure any swelling has had a chance to decrease.

-- Day of surgery: Surgical intervention for a broken ankle is called an open reduction.
-During an open reduction, patients are numbed and put to sleep and their ankle is opened up in order to restabilize the tissues within.
-Once the bones, muscles, and soft tissues are back in their proper order, surgeons may use a number of special tools such as screws, plates, rods, wires, or nails to affix the bones within into place.
+- Day of surgery: Surgical intervention for a broken ankle is called an open reduction and internal fixation (ORIF).
+During an ORIF, patients are placed under anesthesia while their ankle is restabilized by the surgeon.
+Once the bones, muscles, and soft tissues are back in their proper order, surgeons may use several special tools such as screws, plates, rods, wires, or nails to affix the bones into place.

 - Immediately after surgery: doctors will monitor the patient’s vital signs as they come off of anesthesia and examine the ankle to ensure that the surgery was successful.
-Under no circumstances will the patient apply any weight to the operated ankle immediately following surgical intervention.
+Patients should avoid applying any weight on the operated ankle immediately following surgery.

-- 1 Month after surgery: by now, most patient’s will be able to return to light tasks and may be ordered to place some weight on their ankle daily.
-Patients will be asked to track their recovery and monitor any changes in the temperament of their ankle.
-Light swelling and pain may emerge in these first stages after ankle surgery, this is normal and to be expected as the ankle returns to normal.
-A physical therapist may be prescribed as the patient begins to move and use their ankle more.
+- 1 Month after surgery: by now, most patients will be able to return to light tasks and may be ordered to place some weight on their ankle daily.
+Patients will be asked to track their recovery and monitor any changes to their ankle.
+Light swelling and pain may occur, this is normal and to be expected as the ankle returns to normal.
+A physical therapist may be recommended as the patient begins to move and use their ankle more.
 Once the cast or brace comes off, physical therapy will intensify.

-- 2-3 months after surgery: by this point most patients should have free use of their ankle, albeit within some confines.
+- 2-3 months after surgery: by this point, most patients should have free use of their ankle.
 Rigorous activity and extensive loads on the ankle should still be avoided.
-Long episodes of pain or swelling should be met with a clinical visit.
-Some patient may need secondary surgery to remove any plates or other special tools used to stabilize the ankle.
+If patients experience extensive pain or swelling, they should go see the doctor.
+Some patients may need secondary surgery to remove any plates or other special tools used to stabilize the ankle.

-- 6 months after surgery: At this point, ankle function should completely return to the patient, though the ankle will be even more susceptible to damage moving forward, especially in older patients and in women.
+- 6 months after surgery: At this point, patients should regain full ankle function.
+However, the ankle will be more susceptible to damage moving forward, especially in older or overweight patients.

 Ankle fractures are particularly difficult to recover from due to our everyday reliance on the ankle for movement.
-Though recovery can be long and arduous, there are many options a patient can take to hasten recovery times and return to their everyday functionality.
-One such option are regenerative therapies.
+The recovery can be long and arduous.
+Luckily, there are alternative options such as regenerative therapies that patients can take to hasten recovery times and return to full functionality.

-Due to the complicated nature of the structures within the ankle, several different types of tissues may be affected after sustaining an injury.
-Though surgical intervention is highly necessary, this treatment may upset the structures of the ankle even more and create a much longer recovery process.
+Due to the complicated nature of the structures within the ankle, several different types of tissues may be affected after sustaining an injury, regardless of surgery or casting/bracing.

-Patients who experience these procedures firsthand know that long recovery periods can spell the worst for their everyday lives – recreational activities are brought to a halt, work and social life may be upset, and other health issues may arise due to the lack of activity.
+Patients who have experienced surgery firsthand know that long recovery periods can be difficult for their everyday lives – recreational activities are brought to a halt, work and social life may be disturbed, and other health issues may arise due to the lack of activity.

-With so much of our lives at play during these recovery periods, patients may seek out any form of treatment to hasten the broken ankle recovery process.
-Thankfully, regenerative therapies are relatively new treatments which have helped many patients overcome their ankle injuries and return to their everyday lives.
+With so much to lose during these recovery periods, patients may seek out alternative forms of treatment to hasten the broken ankle recovery process.
+Thankfully, regenerative therapies are relatively new treatments that have helped many patients overcome their ankle injuries and return to their everyday lives.

 These treatments use our body’s natural defense mechanisms to help heal various tissues within our bodies.

-Platelet Rich Plasma therapy is one such treatment which uses platelets isolated from a patient’s blood in order to amplify the body’s healing response.
-These platelets are naturally found in the body, but during treatment they are extracted, isolated, allowed to multiply and mixed with growth factors to help speed recovery.
+Platelet-Rich Plasma therapy is one such treatment that uses platelets isolated from a patient’s blood to amplify the body’s healing response.
+These platelets are naturally found in the body, but during treatment, they are extracted, isolated, allowed to multiply, and mixed with growth factors to help speed up recovery.

-Once inside the body, PRP injections latch onto an injury and send out chemical synapses which cull resources from the body to the site of an injury.
+Once inside the body, PRP injections from a ‘mess’ (technically called fibrin-crosslinking) onto an injury and send out chemical signals which take resources from the body to the site of an injury.
 In doing so, the recovery for the specific injury is brought to the top of the queue within the body and allowed to heal much quicker than other, smaller injuries.

-In addition to PRP, stem cell therapy may provide similar regenerative results.
-Recent advancements in stem cell sciences have led to the discovery of a process which excites adult tissues into a pseudo-stem cell state.
-Once in this state, these cells become multi-potent and can diverge into almost any cell in the body.
+In addition to PRP, autologous stem cell transplantation using either bone marrow or adipose (fat) derived stem cells, may provide similar regenerative results.
+Recent advancements in stem cell sciences have led to the discovery of a process that excites adult tissues into a pseudo-stem cell state.
+Once in this state, these cells become multipotent and can diverge into almost any cell in the body.

-By harvesting fat or bone marrow from a patient, making these tissues undergo the pseudo-stem cell process and reinjecting them back into the site of injury, doctors can provide the body with a way to create an environment suitable for repair.
+By harvesting fat or bone marrow or adipose-derived stem cells from a patient, making these tissues undergo the pseudo-stem cell process, and transplanting them back into the site of injury, our doctors can provide the body with a way to create an environment suitable for repair.